enonic/app-snapshotter/README.md

 **app-snapshotter** enables automatic snapshotting of your Enonic XP repository indicies.

-A snapshot will only store the changes since your preview snapshot, so normally it's a very lightweight operation.
+A snapshot will only store the changes since your previous snapshot, so normally it's a very lightweight operation.

 The application is cluster-safe; only the master node will trigger snapshots and cleanups.